lncd/bebop/README.txt

 4. Fixed import twitter bug where no username is specified.
 5. Fixed error log not displaying properly.
 6. Fixed a user settings bug where edit options were available but no API key is set in the admin panel.
 7. Fixed bug where same content is loaded when the 'load more' button is clicked.

-8. Fixed a bug where the OER filter is displaying an extra content from other plugins.
+8. Fixed a bug where the OER filter is displaying extra content filters from other plugins.

 Other